evlav/kdump-steamos/README.md

 #  images - it happens due to our package installing files on directory
 #  "/usr/lib/dracut/modules.d" which triggers the unfortunate initramfs rebuild.
 #
-#  * We have a "fragile" way of determining a mount point required for Kdump;
-#  this is something to improve maybe, in order to make the Kdump more reliable.
-#  Also in the list of fragile things, VDF parsing is...complicated.
-Something
-#  that would be nice to improve as well.
+#  * VDF parsing would benefit from some improvement, it's at least "fragile"
+#  for now, to be generous...but that seems a bit complicated.
 #
 #  * Pstore ramoops back-end has some limitations that we're discussing with
 #  the kernel community - right now we can only collect ONE dmesg and its